opportus/object-mapper/README.md

 This project aims to provide a standard core system to higher level systems such as:

--   Data transformer
 -   ORM
 -   Form handler
 -   Serializer
 -   Data import
 -   Layers data representation mapper
 -   ...

-Indeed, many systems have in common the essential and fundamental task of mapping data.
-Yet, most of the time, this aspect is conceptually neglected.
-Consequently, the mapping gets badly designed, reducing ilities of the system it is the essence of.
-At contrario, architecturing and developing that kind of system around a well designed mapper allows that system and its users to leverage it for the benefits presented above and described more in details below.

 If you need to map from/to `array` data structure, simply cast it to/from `object` `stdClass`.